microfocus-idol/idol-rich-media-tutorials/tutorials/introduction/PART_III.md

 Detecting faces in an image takes time.
 How much processing do you really need to do with the image?

 - [`MinSize`](https://www.microfocus.com/documentation/idol/IDOL_12_4/MediaServer_12.4_Documentation/Help/index.html#Configuration/Analysis/Face/MinSize.htm): Setting a minimum expected face size can reduce processing time.
 Find out the minimum size you expect a face can be, *e.g.* by using the Media Server [`gui`](http://localhost:14000/a=gui#/ingest) to ingest your source and draw rectangles around a few faces.
 - [`Region`](https://www.microfocus.com/documentation/idol/IDOL_12_4/MediaServer_12.4_Documentation/Help/index.html#Configuration/Analysis/Face/Region.htm): Setting a region to restrict detection to will also speed this up.
 Can faces appear anywhere in an image, or always in a known region that you can restrict detection to?
-Again, you can easliy use the Media Server [`gui`](http://localhost:14000/a=gui#/ingest) to define a region.
+Again, you can easily use the Media Server [`gui`](http://localhost:14000/a=gui#/ingest) to define a region.
 - [`Orientation`](https://www.microfocus.com/documentation/idol/IDOL_12_4/MediaServer_12.4_Documentation/Help/index.html#Configuration/Analysis/Face/Orientation.htm): Will faces sometimes be seen upside down, or rotated?
 If not, restrict the orientation to save time.

 Recognizing faces also takes time.
 Do you always need to match against the full list?